colorblast/blog/_posts/2020-01-04-bootstrapping-banh-a-smart-calendar.md

 Another upshot of this approach is that with this increased flexibility, you can schedule in things that better meet what you hope to achieve, bringing up the next point.

-2. Goal oriented
+2.&nbsp;Goal oriented

 Let’s be real.
 Most of you have goals.
 If you’re here, you’re frustrated about your current productivity, or interested in improving it.
 Tasks should be a mean towards achieving your goals, whether it’s getting a promotion, being a great dad, or staying fit.
 Banh lets you dump your goals in and devise a series of rules to better achieve these goals.

-3. Context aware
+3.&nbsp;Context aware

 I’m a New Yorker and have experienced my fair share of cold weather up here.
 This weather can directly impact my plans for things like exercise, as I try to bike to and from school twice a week.
 Banh will have a robust API to integrate the surrounding context, whether it be the weather, program closings, etc. such that you can better achieve your goals.

-4. Voice first
+4.&nbsp;Voice first

 I’m skeptical of voice tech.
 I don’t really use Google assistant and from what I know, voice tech is really limited to Alexa and some basic commands.